 Structure is often assumed and rarely defined.

 Particularly in smaller churches, it's easier for a leader to hold on to all decision rights.
-If you're not careful, that structure can quickly become a bottleneck for decision-making and leadership development.
+Or in other cases, the leader doesn't have the authority to lead at all.
+Both of these structures will quickly become a bottleneck for decision-making and leadership development.

 Ask yourself: Does our structure help or hinder our church's ability to make decisions?